nioinnovation/react-nuik/src/components/toggle/README.md

 # Toggle ![status: Prototype](https://img.shields.io/badge/status-prototype-orange.svg)

 The Toggle is a basic binary selector.
-It can be toggled on or off and can include a corresponding indicator color.
+It can be toggled on or off and can include corresponding indicator colors and label text.

 ## Example